The Babadook

-The Babadook is a 2014 Australian psychological horror film written and directed by Jennifer Kent in her directorial debut, and produced by Kristina Ceyton and Kristian Moliere.
-The film stars Essie Davis, Noah Wiseman, Daniel Henshall, Hayley McElhinney, Barbara West, and Ben Winspear.
-It is based on Kent's 2005 short film Monster, which follows a single mother who must confront her son's fear of a monster in their home.
+The Babadook is a 2014 Australian psychological horror film written and directed by Jennifer Kent in her feature directorial debut, based on her 2005 short film Monster.
+Starring Essie Davis, Noah Wiseman, Daniel Henshall, Hayley McElhinney, Barbara West, and Ben Winspear, the film follows a widowed single mother who with her son must confront a mysterious humanoid monster in their home.

-Kent began developing the screenplay in 2009, intending to explore parenting and fear of madness in the film's story.
+Kent began writing the screenplay in 2009, intending to explore parenting, grief, and the fear of madness.
 Financing was secured through Australian government grants and partly through crowdfunding.
-Filming took place in Adelaide, where Kent drew from experiences as a production assistant on Lars von Trier's Dogville.
-During filming, the crew worked to ensure six-year-old Wiseman was protected from the challenging subject matter of the film.
-The titular monster and special effects were created with stop motion and handmade practical effects, and the score was composed by Jed Kurzel.
+Filming took place in Adelaide, where Kent drew from her experiences as a production assistant on Lars von Trier's Dogville (2003).
+During filming, the production team worked to ensure six-year-old Wiseman was protected from the film's disturbing subject matter.